 Running the calibration procedure

 To measure the offset, a little more than one full rotation of the motor is performed in each direction.
-Unlike other tuning moves, you would be fine to disconnect the motor from the axis - indeed, this is recommended.
-The magnet offset isn't affected by load on the motor, unlike some other tuning parameters.
+Unlike other tuning moves, you can disconnect the motor from the axis - indeed, this is recommended because it reduces the load on the motor and makes calibration more accurate.

 M569.6 P##.# V2 ; Where P##.# is the driver address to tune